slideflow/slideflow/docs-source/source/evaluation.rst

 Evaluation
 ==========

-In addition to examining cross-validation training performance, model performance can be assessed with external dataset evaluation, and visualization of predictions across evaluation slides in the format of a heatmap.
+In addition to examining cross-validation training performance, model performance can be assessed with external dataset evaluation, and visualization of predictions across evaluation slides in the form of a heatmap.

 Model evaluation
 ****************